wodanesdag/susfs4ksu/README.md

 - The susfs kernel patches may differ for different kernel version or even on the same kernel version, you may need to create your own patches for your kernel.

 ## Patch Instruction (For non-GKI only) ##
-** Prerequisite **
+**- Prerequisite -**
-1. All susfs patches are based on legcay KernelSU (the one from weishu), so you should clone his repo for a better patching result.
+1. All susfs patches are based on the original official KernelSU (the one from weishu), so you should clone his repo for a better patching result.
 2. After cloning the KernelSU to your kernel source, inside KernelSU folder, apply a revert commit from `https://github.com/tiann/KernelSU/commit/898e9d4f8ca9b2f46b0c6b36b80a872b5b88d899`
-3. Then also you have to manually implement the NON-KPROBE hooks in the kernel by yourself since `SUS_SU` feature is supported for NON-GKI kernel anymore, see `https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source`
+3. Also you have to manually implement the NON-KPROBE hooks in the kernel by yourself since `SUS_SU` feature is NOT supported for NON-GKI kernel anymore.
+See `https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source`
-4. Replace all lines starting with `#ifdef CONFIG_KPROBES` to `#if defined(CONFIG_KPROBES) && 0`, this is to tell KernelSU not to use any kprobe hooks.
+4. Replace all lines starting with `#ifdef CONFIG_KPROBES` to `#if defined(CONFIG_KPROBES) && 0` for all files within KernelSU folder, this is to tell KernelSU not to use any kprobe hooks.
-5. SUSFS now supports AUTO_ADD features for Magick Mount KernelSU as long as you have `KSU_SUSFS_HAS_MAGIC_MOUNT` feature enabled, and so you can use Magic Mount KSU manager as well.
+5. SUSFS now supports AUTO_ADD_ features for Magick Mount KernelSU as long as you have `KSU_SUSFS_HAS_MAGIC_MOUNT` feature enabled.

-** Apply SUSFS patches **
+**- Apply SUSFS patches -**
 1. Clone the repo with a tag or release version, as they are more stable in general.
 2. Run `cp ./kernel_patches/KernelSU/10_enable_susfs_for_ksu.patch $KERNEL_ROOT/KernelSU/`
 3. Run `cp ./kernel_patches/50_add_susfs_in_kernel-<kernel_version>.patch $KERNEL_ROOT/`